sedaprotocol/seda-chain/README.md

 This is a guide for operating and running the node.

-- Individuals aiming to connect to an [external node](#linking-to-an-external-node) with Seda.
+- Individuals aiming to connect to an [external node](#linking-to-an-external-node) with SEDA.
 - Those who wish to establish their own node and/or set up the node as a validator.

-`seda-chaind` is the command-line tool for interfacing, or CLI for short, with the Seda blockchain.
+`seda-chaind` is the command-line tool for interfacing, or CLI for short, with the SEDA blockchain.
 You can check out the installation instructions [here](#installation).

-Now, you're all set to engage with the Seda blockchain via an external node.
+Now, you're all set to engage with the SEDA blockchain via an external node.
 For a rundown of commands, type `seda-chaind --help`.
 For in-depth info on a particular command, add the `--help` flag, for example:

 ```bash
 seda-chaind --help